-How Movus is helping dumb machines join the IoT era
+How MOVUS is helping dumb machines join the IoT era

 “There’s hundreds and hundreds of millions of those types of assets.
 There are about 2.3 billion electric motors on the planet; when you look at the number of humans, it’s about three humans per machine,” Parsons said.

 Of those machines, only around 3 per cent are instrumented.
-The CEO said the key challenge that Movus set out to solve is how to instrument the other 97 per cent, allowing their operators to prevent breakdowns or send an employee hundreds of kilometres to service an asset only to have to return a month later.
+The CEO said the key challenge that MOVUS set out to solve is how to instrument the other 97 per cent, allowing their operators to prevent breakdowns or send an employee hundreds of kilometres to service an asset only to have to return a month later.

-Movus’ answer is a device dubbed the FitMachine, which has a magnet that allows it to be attached to equipment, and some 17,000 lines of on-board code help it monitor vibration, noise and temperature.
+MOVUS’s answer is a device dubbed the FitMachine, which has a magnet that allows it to be attached to equipment, and some 17,000 lines of on-board code help it monitor vibration, noise and temperature.

-Parsons said instead of businesses needing to purchase a sensor, analytics platform, and a gateway and then connect them all together, Movus bundles it all together in a single platform centred on the data derived from the FitMachine.
+Parsons said instead of businesses needing to purchase a sensor, analytics platform, and a gateway and then connect them all together, MOVUS bundles it all together in a single platform centred on the data derived from the FitMachine.

-An iOS or Android mobile app is used to register a FitMachine on Movus’ platform, which runs on Amazon Web Services.
-The FitMachine can transmit data either over Wi-Fi if it’s available or a Movus-built rugged gateway device designed to survive harsh industrial environments.
+An iOS or Android mobile app is used to register a FitMachine on MOVUS’s platform, which runs on Amazon Web Services.
+The FitMachine can transmit data either over Wi-Fi if it’s available or a MOVUS-built rugged gateway device designed to survive harsh industrial environments.

-In addition to standard cellular connections, the current version of the gateway can leverage Telstra’s Cat M1 network, which is designed for IoT applications (Telstra is one of Movus’ investors).
+In addition to standard cellular connections, the current version of the gateway can leverage Telstra’s Cat M1 network, which is designed for IoT applications (Telstra is one of MOVUS’s investors).
 Cat M1 can “get into deeper, darker holes” than standard LTE connections, Parsons said.

 At the heart of the platform is an AI engine that takes in a continuous stream of data from a registered sensor.